 Goodwill accepts cars and will even tow your car for free.
 Depending on the quality of the car, you can resell it yourself, sell it to a used car facility, or remove all the parts and sell them individually to a scrap metal yard.

-How to Recycle Cassette Tapes
+Cassette Tapes

 TerraCycle has a Zero Waste Box option for cassette tapes.
 Alternatively, you can donate them to friends, family, and local record shops.

-How to Recycle CDs, DVDs, Floppy Disks, VHS Tapes & Hard Drives
+CDs, DVDs, Floppy Disks, VHS Tapes & Hard Drives

 Mail these items to GreenDisk!
-They will recycle them, and lots of other “techno trash” for a small fee.
+They will recycle them and lots of other “techno trash” for a small fee.
 Alternatively, you can mail CDs to the CD Recycling Center of America for free.
 You can toss the CD’s paper lyric booklet in curbside recycling.

-How to Recycle Cell Phones
+Cell Phones

-First, clear your old phone of all personal data, or transfer it to your new phone.
+First, clear your old phone of all personal data or transfer it to your new phone.
 Then, remove the battery and recycle it in a Call2Recycle bin at The Home Depot.
-You can then sell your old phone online or at Staples, or donate it to Cell Phones for Soldiers.
+You can then sell your old phone online or at Staples or donate it to Cell Phones for Soldiers.

-How to Recycle Chalk & Chalkboards
+Chalk & Chalkboards

 Daycares and community centers can reuse your old chalk and chalkboards.
 Chalk is also biodegradable.
 Local artists may also find a creative use for chalk lying around your house.

-How to Recycle Cigarette Waste
+Cigarette Waste

 Even cigarette butts are recyclable now!
-TerraCycle accepts “extinguished cigarettes, cigarette filters, loose tobacco pouches, outer plastic packaging, inner foil packaging, rolling paper and ash” according to their website.
+TerraCycle accepts “extinguished cigarettes, cigarette filters, loose tobacco pouches, outer plastic packaging, inner foil packaging, rolling paper, and ash,” according to their website.

 Make sure the cigarettes are fully extinguished and dry.
 This service from TerraCycle is free, though you have to be over the age of 21 to use it.